dewcservices/data-engineering-upskilling/src/basics/env-var.md

    export MY_VARIABLE="some value"
    ```

-3. Save the file and exit (in nano, press Ctrl+O, then Enter, then Ctrl+X)
+3. Save the file and exit.

 4. To apply the changes immediately:
    ```bash